Grand Targhee Resort: Activities

 The resort has two terrain parks as of January 2016.

-Summertime offers scenic chairlift rides, kids camps, music festivals, a bluegrass festival, and 70+ miles of crosscountry and downhill bike trails.
+Summertime offers scenic chairlift rides, kids camps, music festivals, a bluegrass festival, and 70+ miles of cross-country and downhill bike trails.
 Grand Targhee is also in close proximity to Yellowstone National Park.

 History

 The original inhabitants of this area were the Shoshone, Bannock, Blackfoot, and Crow tribes.
 The Teton Range was called the Tee-Win-At by the Shoshone Indians, meaning "high pinnacles".

 Targhee or Chief Targhee by 1867, was known as, “the great head chief of all the Bannock people.”
 He led his people through what may have been the grimmest period of their history as they were forced from their traditional nomadic ways and into a life of hard labor and farming on the newly created Fort Hall Reservation.
 Chief Targhee was truly a great chief admired for his strong character and integrity.
 He was honored by euro-Americans and Native-Americans alike.
 He held the peace while his people suffered from starvation and abuse resulting from the shameful acts of both the United States and Idaho Territorial governments.
 He was killed while hunting for food by the Crow in the winter of 1871/72.
 Upon his death, the Bannock fractured into several bands bent on war with the euro-Americans that eventually led to the demise of a significant proportion of the Bannock.

 Grand Targhee Resort's name includes both a reference to Grand Teton Mountain and Chief Targhee.
 A national forest, a mountain pass, a creek, a dog and the resort commemorate Chief Targhee's integrity and the memory of the Native American contribution to this country.